Interior Secretary Ryan Zinke to depart Trump administration

 Breaking News Emails

-Secretary of the Interior Ryan Zinke will depart his position in the administration at the end of the year, President Donald Trump announced in a tweet on Saturday morning.
+Secretary of the Interior Ryan Zinke will leave his job in the administration at the end of the year, President Donald Trump announced in a tweet on Saturday morning.

 The president said in a followup tweet that the White House would announce a replacement next week.
-Trump choose Zinke in December 2016 to serve in the cabinet-level position.
+Trump chose Zinke in December 2016 to serve in the cabinet-level position.

 "[Zinke] has accomplished much during his tenure and I want to thank him for his service to our Nation," the president tweeted.